maeve70/intro-data-capstone-musclehub/README.md

 You will help her analyze the data and create a presentation.

-*I realize that the slides are kind of "busy", but this project had specific things I had to include on the slides.
+*Update 1.31.22: I realize that the slides are kind of "busy", but this project had specific things I had to include on the slides.
 If I did this over I would include an appendix with all the data specifics and go with a "less is more" approach to each slide's layout.*